All Saints’, Rhiwbina

 The choir exists to enhance the worship of the church, and as such it forms a central part of the worship at All Saints’.

-The choir rehearses every week.
+In normal times, the choir rehearses every week.
 There are both junior and adult sections in the choir, and both sections are open to new members.
 Some musical experience would be an advantage, but is not essential.

 Please contact our Musical Director, David Butler,